Living in Belgium? Find out how to get the right healthcare for you and your family with our guide to going to the doctor in Belgium.

 You can register or consult with the medic of your choice, so long as they are registered with one of Belgium’s state insurance companies.

 Your insurance will sometimes cover an initial appointment for you to assess whether you feel comfortable with your chosen Belgian doctor.
-If you have a private insurance policy, the cost is usually reimbursed.
+If you have a private insurance policy, you’ll be reimbursed for the costs.

 You can nominate a main doctor in Belgium to hold a central record of all your medical records (the GMD, or Dossier Médical Global/Het Globaal Medisch Dossier, available in French and Dutch).